ryanWangYu/programming_guides/android/custom_view.md

 Custom SeekBar
 ----------------
-  When using custom images for progressDrawable, set layout_height, minHeight and maxHeight to the intrinsic height of the image. (divide by density)
+  When using custom images for progressDrawable, set layout_height, minHeight and maxHeight to the intrinsic height of the thumb image. (divide by density)

 Custom RatingBar
 ------------------